CasperLabs/highway-economic-simulator/README.md

 - Reward distribution.
 - Ticks, rounds and round exponents.
 - Ability to add different behavior/rules into validators.
+- Validators adjust their new round exponent just before the start of their next round.

 *What will NOT be implemented:*